nyno-kb/python-101/_episodes/05-lists.md

 ## Character strings are immutable

-*   Cannot change the characters in a string after it has been created.
+*   Cannot alter the characters in a string after it has been created.
     *   *Immutable*: cannot be changed after creation.
     *   In contrast, lists are *mutable*: they can be modified in place.
 *   Python considers the string to be a single value with parts,